Steamer trunk restoration project, remove mildew odor, secure old labels and learn How to Restore an Old Steamer Trunk in a Few Simple Steps.

 Restoring an Old Steamer Trunk in a Few Simple Steps

 How easy was that?
 Restored and revived while still preserving age and history.
-This refurbished steamer trunk can now continue on in our home.
+This refurbished steamer trunk can now continue on in our home with a new life.
 My only condition is that it does NOT get filled with toys!

 Love steamer trunks but prefer to avoid the restoration process.
 Looking for a newer version.
 Find steamer trunks for sale (here)